At Kensington Vet, we have a wealth of expertise in cat and dog neutering and it’s something that we’re doing every day!

 What are the Benefits of Neutering Your Pet?

 You may not have realised, but there are actually many benefits of neutering you dog or cat.
 These benefits include:

-- A reduction in the incidence of mammary cancer in female cats and dogs
+- Less incidence of mammary cancer in female cats and dogs

-- A reduction in the incidence of prostate cancer, perineal hernias and perianal tumours in male dogs
+- A reduction in the incidence of prostate cancer, perineal hernias, and perianal tumours in male dogs

 - A near elimination of the risk of pyometra in female cats and dogs

-- Reduced territory marking in male cats particularly
+- Reduced territory marking particularly in male cats

 - Reduced roaming behaviour in male cats and dogs

 - Elimination of seasons in females with many practical and psychological benefits